currycja/pdsnd_github/README.md

 ### Date created

-This project was created on December 22nd, 2024.
+This project was created on December 22nd, 2024 by me.

 ### Project Title
 Bikeshare data for Chicago, Washington, New York City